 1. The DP Core targets the hardest skills: Executive function (EE), abstract metacognitive reasoning (TOK), and social initiative (CAS) are the skill areas where many neurodivergent learners need the most support.
 Without deliberate scaffolding, the Core becomes the point where the Diploma is lost.

-2. Executive function deficits make the EE structurally inaccessible: Diamond (2013) and Barkley (1997) demonstrate that task initiation, sustained attention, and working memory are measurably weaker in pupils with ADHD.
+2. Executive function deficits make the EE structurally inaccessible: Diamond (2013) and Barkley (1997) demonstrate that task initiation, sustained attention, and working memory are measurably weaker in learners with ADHD.
 The 40-hour, open-ended EE design amplifies every one of these difficulties.

 3. TOK can be made concrete: The Perspective and Compare operations from the Thinking Framework turn abstract epistemological questions into structured, tangible comparisons.
 Concrete thinkers can access the full depth of TOK through scaffolded examples.

 4. CAS flexibility is a legitimate adaptation: Solo CAS options, non-verbal reflection formats, and AI-assisted reflection writing are genuine accommodations the IB allows.
-PDA pupils need demand to be framed as choice, not obligation.
+PDA learners need demand to be framed as choice, not obligation.

 5. Access arrangements exist but are systematically underused: Extra time for the TOK essay and EE, word processor access, and more frequent EE supervisor check-ins are all permitted.
 Schools consistently fail to apply for them early enough or to deploy them strategically.